In this article, you will find answers to questions like:

 Families often have several problems to solve, in fact.
 The 211 specialists start by helping them keep a roof over their heads, find food pantries and secure help paying the electric bill, if needed.
 They also ask every caller if they have young children and if they are having any problems at school or home.

 The Palm Beach County School District also offers help for young children.
 Its Child Find program evaluates children ages 3 to 5.
-If your child needs special education in pre-kindergarten, he or she can be placed in a program within 60 days, says school district’s Kevin McCormick, director of exceptional student education.
-For more information, call 561-434-7337.
+If children need special education in prekindergarten, they can be placed in a program within 60 days, says school district’s Kevin McCormick, director of exceptional student education.
+Call 561-434-8740.

 Whatever your concern as a parent, don’t panic.
 Palm Beach County has resources that can help.

-- Randee Gabriel, Children and Family Services manager, 211 Palm Beach/Treasure Coast
+• Randee Gabriel, programs manager, 211 Palm Beach/Treasure Coast

-- Sharon Alexander, executive director, Unicorn Children’s Foundation
+• Sharon Alexander, chief executive officer, Unicorn Children’s Foundation